TatsuUkraine/dart_environment_config/README.md

 During command run YAML file will be parsed to define keys for command.

 - `config` - path to custom yaml file with package configuration
+- `config_extension` - name of the extension, that should be used for config generation
 - any key name, that specified in yaml file under `fields` key
+- `dev_extension` key name, allows to use this key as bool flag

 For example.
 If you have next yaml config